SAP-samples/ui5-typescript-tutorial/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/ui5-typescript-tutorial)](https://api.reuse.software/info/github.com/SAP-samples/ui5-typescript-tutorial)

+**IMPORTANT: This is the year 2022 version of the UI5 TypeScript tutorial!
+It results in a nice app with charts and is mostly still valid, but uses a TypeScript setup, where things are more explicitly configured and happening less under the hood (might be interesting to see).
+Some mentioned limitations may be resolved in the meantime and the used Covid incidence data is not really meaningful anymore.
+This 2022 version of the tutorial is no longer being updated.<br>The 2023-updated version of the tutorial will be (or is already) in the `main` branch of this repository.**

 ## Overview

 This brief (~2-hours) tutorial introduces developers to UI5 application development *in TypeScript*.
 It includes creating a basic application from the TypeScript template using the ["easy-UI5"](https://github.com/SAP/generator-easy-ui5) generator, TypeScript coding in regular UI controllers, as well as advanced topics like custom control development and using third-party libraries.